ONLY 10 ROOMS

 Our rooms do not have numbers.
 We identify them with the names of historical figures closely linked to Santiago de Compostela and its Jacobean tradition.
 Through them, we transmit a small part of the ancient and magical history that runs from the arrival of the Apostle Santiago to Iria Flavia in a stone boat, to the current multitudinous pilgrimages.

 .
 Monxoi.
-There pilgrims see the Cathedral for the first time, along the French Way.
+There the pilgrims see for the first time the cathedral, along the French way.

 .
 Iria Flavia.
-According to tradition, the boat arrived there from Jaifa with the remains of Santiago Apóstol.
+According to tradition, there came the boat from Jaifa with the remains of Santiago Apostle.

 .
 Felicia de Aquitania.
 Princess turned hermit and benefactor of pilgrims.
-She was murdered by her brother, later a repentant pilgrim to Santiago.
+She was killed by her brother, later repentant pilgrim to Santiago.

 .
 Conde de Altamira.
 Powerful house of the Galician nobility.
-The count had notorious confrontations with Archbishop Fonseca.
+The Count had famous clashes with Archbishop Fonseca.

 .
 Bona de Pisa, Saint who made a pilgrimage to Santiago nine times.
-Patron saint of pilgrims, tour guides and flight attendants.
+Patron of the pilgrims, the tourist guides and flight assistants.

 .
 Raiña Lupa.
 She reigned in the Sacred Peak when the Apostle was transferred from Iria Flavia to Compostela.
-She tried to thwart the transfer and ended up converting to Christianity.
+He tried to frustrate the transfer and ended up becoming Christianity.

 .
-Gotescaldo, Bishop of Le Puy-en-Velay, first known international pilgrim.
+Gotescaldo, Bishop of Le Puy-en-Velay, the first international pilgrim from which you have news.

 .
 Isabel de Portugal.
 Queen of Portugal, canonized devotee, who made a pilgrimage to Compostela at least twice.